SpinW/pySpinW/docs/developers/adr/007_expected_behaviour_for_site_changes.md

 from A->B along with the same coupling but B->A would have zero contribution to the Hamiltonian (by the anti-symmetry of the cross product characteristic of DM couplings).

 Do we check this, or just ignore it?
+It's better to check, but maybe this is impractical.
+TBD.